isomerpages/moe-yiochukangpri/_yckps-experience/English Language.md

 * Modified Language Experience Approach – Learning through experiences
 * Making Thinking Visible (MTV) Routines – Enhancing critical thinking and language skills
 * Making Articulation Great In Classroom (MAGIC) – Whole-school approach to developing and enhancing oral presentation skills
-* Reading Mums & Dads – Collaborating with parent volunteers to inculcate the joy of reading in our students
+* Reading Mums &amp; Dads – Collaborating with parent volunteers to inculcate the joy of reading in our students
 * P1-P3 Show-and-Tell – Sparking the joy of reading and presenting with intention and purpose
 * P6 Oral Conversation Workshop – Equipping our students with the requisite skills in preparation for the Oral Examination
 * P5 Public Speaking Skills Workshop – Developing our students’ confidence in expressing themselves verbally to a target audience